 4. Use an Oil

 It’s not uncommon to notice hair clinging when removing winter layers—the root cause is static.
 Hair oil products that contains ingredients like coconut oil, castor oil, jojoba oil, and argan oil help keep it at bay.
 I apply a dime-sized amount of hair oil to the ends of damp hair and use any remaining for a light scalp massage.
 The oil will help prevent flaky scalp and dandruff while soothing itchiness, and scalp massage can improve blood circulation to the follicle for overall hair health.
+If you have eczema like me, you can try using an eczema scalp serum.

 5. Wash Less Often